“They’re coming to get you… Barbara, there’s one of them now!”

 “The original and the best.”
 (Empire Magazine)

-*Minors OK in the balcony!
-(Please note this film is rated 18A.)
+*Minors OK in the balcony.
 Must be 19+ w/ID for bar service and main floor seating.

-**Groupons and passes OK!
-Please redeem at the door
+**Rio Theatre Groupons and passes accepted for any single film only.
+Please redeem at the door.

 NIGHT OF THE LIVING DEAD (George Romero, 1968 / 96 mins / 18A) There is panic throughout the nation as the dead suddenly come back to life.
 The film follows a group of characters who barricade themselves in an old farmhouse in an attempt to remain safe from these flesh eating monsters.